 You experience a range of different approaches to your learning from lectures, workshops, seminars (tutor and student-led) and electronic learning to independent study, group work and individual tutorials.

 Assessments include formative assessments to help develop your academic skills as well as several forms of summative assessment including assignments, examinations, presentations, portfolio work, case studies, workbooks and projects.
-50% is assessed via a work-based portfolio demonstrating practice development achieved within the workplace/placement.
+50% is assessed through a work-based e-portfolio demonstrating practice development achieved within the workplace/placement.